radcamp/radcamp.github.io/NYC2018/02_ipyrad_partI_CLI.md

 workflow, and also until you've learned about [Branching assemblies](https://ipyrad.readthedocs.io/tutorial_advanced_cli.html).

+There have been many papers written comparing how results of assemblies vary depending on the clustering threshold.
+In general, my advice is to use a value between about .82 and .95.
+Within this region results typically do not vary too significantly, whereas above .95 you will oversplit loci and recover fewer SNPs.

-It's also possible to incorporate information from a reference genome to improve clustering at this this step, if such a resources is available for your organism (or one that is relatively closely related).
+It's also possible to incorporate information from a reference genome to improve clustering at this step, if such a resources is available for your organism (or one that is relatively closely related).
 We will not cover reference based assemblies in this workshop, but you can refer to the [ipyrad documentation](https://ipyrad.readthedocs.io/tutorial_advanced_cli.html) for more information.